-I am currently a high school student who hopes to get into engineering and graphic design.
+I am currently a college student who hopes to get into engineering and graphic design.
 In my spare time—after homework and chores are dealt with for the day—I like to draw ponies and traditional drawings, vector, listen to music, watch movies with my family, converse with my friends, watch TV shows on my computer, and sleep.
-Other forms of art and graphic design I enjoy creating are pixel art, creating screensavers in Quartz Composer, create Mac icons, and desktop backgrounds.
+Other forms of art and graphic design I enjoy creating are pixel art, creating screensavers in Quartz Composer, creating Mac icons, making ceramic things and desktop backgrounds.
 I am into photography, too!
 I love to experiment with my mom’s camera on manual; she’s been teaching me how to effectively shoot in manual.

 When it comes to TV, some of my favorite shows are My Little Pony: Friendship is Magic, Mythbusters, Tengen Toppa Gurren Lagann, Doctor Who, and American Pickers.

 I am, by no means, a great artist.
 I just do my best at what I do and I strive to get better at what it is I do.
 Thank you for stopping by my account, again, I really appreciate it!